Bradenton Beach, Florida: Geography

+The approximate coordinates for the City of Bradenton Beach is located on the southern part of Anna Maria Island in west Manatee County at 27°28′16″N 82°41′59″W.

 Bradenton Beach occupies the southern part of Anna Maria Island, between the Gulf of Mexico to the west and Anna Maria Sound to the east.
 The city is bordered to the north by Holmes Beach and to the south, across Longboat Pass, by Longboat Key.
 To the east, across Anna Maria Sound, is the unincorporated community of Cortez, connected to Bradenton Beach by the Cortez Bridge.
 The city of Bradenton is 10 mi to the east.

 According to the United States Census Bureau, Bradenton Beach has a total area of 1.19 sqmi, of which 0.52 sqmi are land and 0.67 sqmi, or 56.55%, are water.

+Climate

+The climate in this area is characterized by hot, humid summers and generally mild winters.
+According to the Köppen climate classification, the City of Bradenton Beach has a humid subtropical climate zone (Cfa).

 Demographics

+2010 and 2020 census

+As of the 2020 United States census, there were 908 people, 495 households, and 255 families residing in the city.

+According to the 2020 US Census there was 472 females and 436 males.
+Holmes Beach had a median age of 65.2 years.
+A total of 1,769 housing units existed at the time of the 2020 US Census with 523 (29.6%) being occupied and 1,246 (70.4%) being vacant.
+Of those which were vacant the most common was for units which were: "For seasonal, recreational, or occasional use" at 881 or 49.8% of all housing units in Bradenton Beach.

+As of the 2010 United States census, there were 1,171 people, 697 households, and 296 families residing in the city.